 One of the most iconic and memorable sites in Cornwall is a man-made one.
 What the locals call the Cornish Alps.
 The huge, bright-white spoil heaps left by the China Clay industry dominate the centre of the county and can be seen for literally miles and miles highlighted against a blue sky.

-China Clay is an industry that just keeps rolling dustily along, although it’s importance to the area has faded in recent years.
-But despite these workings near St Austell being at one time the largest quarry of its kind in the world this wasn’t where it all started.
+China Clay is an industry that just keeps rolling dustily along, although it’s importance to the area has faded a little in recent years.
+But despite these enormous workings near St Austell being at one time the largest quarry of its kind in the world this wasn’t where it all started.

 In 1745 his search led him to a small hamlet with a big hill.
 Tregonning hill, near Helston, had large natural deposits of finely decomposed granite, known locally as Moorstone or Growan (china clay).
 This material is extremely rare, has a texture finer than talcum powder and is the main ingredient used in the making of fine porcelain.

 Sadly however it wasn’t exactly Cookworthy’s eureka moment.
 He had found the right ingredient but he spent the next 20 years trying to work out the complicated process!

 Despite the delay Cookworthy is still considered to be the first person in Britain to perfect the production of hard-paste Chinese porcelain using the ‘clay’ he found on a quiet hill in Cornwall.

 The porcelain factory that Cookworthy established in Plymouth in 1768 was one of the earliest in the country to start production.
 The business moved to Bristol in the 1780s and was eventually sold to the Staffordshire Pottery.

 Tregonning Hill commands outstanding views and besides the China Clay it quietly guards a long and varied history that makes it a fascinating place to spend some time on a summers evening.